-While that type of fragmented experience isn’t unique in the commercial banking space, the Minneapolis-based financial institution made a conscious decision to switch the paradigm.
+Not surprisingly, officials in each division had a different, and frequently incomplete, picture of their customers’ interactions as a result.
+While that type of fragmented experience isn’t unique in the commercial banking space, the Minneapolis-based financial institution made a conscious decision to shift the paradigm.

-That 2009 launch created immediate benefits that were hard to ignore.
-The Small Business Banking group gained more agility and more flexibility to add or subtract built-in features, as well as a decreased need for technology assistance and new equipment, according to Daniels.
+The company’s implementation of Salesforce in 2009 created immediate benefits that were hard to ignore.
+The Small Business Banking group gained more agility and more flexibility to add or subtract built-in features, as well as a decreased need for technology assistance and new equipment.

-Those results garnered attention from other areas of the bank, and in 2013, the company’s Home Mortgage division adopted Salesforce, followed by Wealth Management and a Payment Services unit.
+Their increased productivity garnered attention from other areas of the bank, and in 2013, the company’s Home Mortgage division adopted Salesforce, followed by Wealth Management and a Payment Services unit.
 Two years later, the Commercial Banking group signed on as well.
-Today, about 12,000 of U.S. Bank’s more than 73,000 employees are Salesforce users.
+Today, about 12,000 of U.S. Bank’s employees are Salesforce users.

 In the past, customer records were manually kept or digitally housed within one business unit, but now that’s all changing, thanks to the Salesforce Platform.